Escape Rooms of the Future – What can we expect?

 3. A call for actors

 Employing dedicated, motivated staff often results in an elevated status for your company.
 Not only will it garner more positive ratings from customers, but you can use your staff’s skills to be a true escape room innovator.
-Once you’ve chosen your themes, having your staff dress up and roam the streets in similar theme is certain to appeal to fellow adventurers out there.
+Once you’ve chosen your themes, having your staff dress up and roam the streets in a similar theme is certain to appeal to fellow adventurers out there.
 Imagine it, you’re walking down the street and spot an investigative detective wandering the streets, or a suave spy hiding around buildings.
 With top talent, your escape rooms can be the go-to for real-life Virtual Reality.

 4. Have your actors be active